- Who We Are

 Hope for HIE is working to further educate our community on the importance of accurate and quick identification, aggressive treatment, and follow up care to ensure our children have the best possible outcomes.

 Through the Child Neurology Foundation, many resources are available for families and practitioners about Infantile Spasms.

 Each year, many organizations come together to promote awareness for Infantile Spasms through ISAW.
-This year, Hope for HIE is working with two leading pediatric neurologists, Hannah Glass, MD and Adam Nunis, MD from UCSF to further educate our community through ISAW.
+In 2019, Hope for HIE worked with two leading pediatric neurologists, Hannah Glass, MD and Adam Numis, MD, both whom serve on Hope for HIE’s Medical Advisory Board, to further educate our community through ISAW.